First Plan Then Evaluate: Multi-Target Planning with Post-Planning Success Evaluation Improves Learning-Based Grasping

-\textbf{Dexterous Grasping as Regression} Methods here build on top of the methods in the previous paragraph, but provide more information about the end effector configuration.
-For example, Chen et al.~\cite{chen-implicit-shape-corl22} learn a model that predicts a preshape palm pose and final grasp pose for every fingertip.
-The policy requires a dense pointcloud (they use two fixed cameras) to predict poses for the fingertips for the final grasp.
-The main idea of the work is to show how to leverage a small set of human grasp demonstrations to train a grasping policy.
-While~\cite{chen-implicit-shape-corl22} is specific to a four-fingered hand (although it could easily be modified), Shao et al.~\cite{shao-ral2020-unigrasp} present an approach that generates grasp contact points (relying again on a dense pointcloud) for any given end-effector, similarly to Wei et al.~\cite{wei2024dro}.
-Matak et al.~\cite{martin-icra23-workshop-ngf} present an approach to predict a grasping trajectory from a partial pointcloud using an approach similar to~\cite{mandy-ngf-corl22}, but generate the data programmatically instead of relying on human demonstrations.
+\textbf{Dexterous Grasping as Regression} Methods here extend regression-based approaches to predict full hand configurations.
+Our approach falls into this category.
+Chen et al.~\cite{chen-implicit-shape-corl22} learn a model that predicts a preshape palm pose and final grasp pose for every fingertip from a small set of human demonstrations.
+While~\cite{chen-implicit-shape-corl22} is specific to a four-fingered hand (although it could easily be modified), Shao et al.~\cite{shao-ral2020-unigrasp} present an approach that generates grasp contact points for any given end-effector, similarly to Wei et al.~\cite{wei2024dro}.
+Matak et al.~\cite{martin-icra23-workshop-ngf} present an approach to predict a grasping trajectory from a partial pointcloud, similarly to~\cite{mandy-ngf-corl22}.
 Mayer et al.~\cite{mayer-ffhnet-icra22} present a GAN-like approach where they take partial pointcloud as input and generate a set of grasps candidates that are ranked using a learned classifier.
-The basis point set they use allows for efficient encoding of the pointcloud and we use it in our work as well.
-Similarly, \cite{lundell-icra21-multifingan} present a generative grasp sampling method that produces 6D grasps from an RGB-D image.
+The basis point set they use allows for efficient encoding of the pointcloud, which we also use.
+Lundell et al.~\cite{lundell-icra21-multifingan} present a generative grasp sampling method that produces 6D grasps from an RGB-D image.
 Wei et al.~\cite{wei-ral22-dvgg} propose a generative model to generate grasps and an optimization module to refine the generated grasps.
 Liu et al.~\cite{dinesh-rss2020-deep-differentiable-planner} present an algorithm for training networks to grasp novel objects by using a generalized and differentiable grasp quality metric.
 The network is then used at runtime to predict grasps directly from a set of pointclouds.